chen0liang/chen0liang.github.io/_pages/research.md

 ## Selected Working Papers

 -   Tong Shen, Chen Liang, Jing Peng, Mengcheng Guan, and Jianbin Li.
 Impact of Medical AI on Drug Purchases.
-Under review.
 -   Chen Liang, Murat Tunç, and Gordon Burtch.
 Market Punishment of Strategic Generosity: An Empirical Examination of NFT Charity Auctions.
 -   Xinru Wang, Chen Liang, and Ming Yin.
 Effects of AI Biases and Explanations on Human Decision Fairness: A Case Study in Rental Markets.
 -   Chen Liang, Bowen Lou, Mengwei Qu.
 COVID-19 and Platform Switching of Multihoming Workers in the Gig Economy.